 All of the mentions of Elizabeth and her corset are incorrect.
 The term would have been "stays", which was used in English until well over a century after the film is supposedly set.
 Also, corsets were not so restrictive as to limit breathing until the Victorian era.

-When he first shows up in the movie bringing the sword to Governor Swann, Will Turner is almost clean shaven (just a trace of a little mustache).
-His next scene, at the blacksmith shop - which in the movie happens at the same day, maybe an hour later - Will has a little goatee and almost full mustache.
+(at around 8 mins) When he first shows up in the movie bringing the sword to Governor Swann, Will Turner is almost clean shaven (just a trace of a little mustache).
+His next scene (at around 22 mins), at the blacksmith shop - which in the movie happens at the same day, maybe an hour later - Will has a little goatee and almost full mustache.

-In the beginning of the movie when Elizabeth awakens from her dream and her father begins knocking on her door, the two maids come in.
-One is wearing a red dress, the other a print dress thats a beigeish color.
-There positions switch alternately.
+(at around 5 mins) In the beginning of the movie when Elizabeth awakens from her dream and her father begins knocking on her door, the two maids come in.
+One is wearing a red dress, the other a print dress that's a beigeish color.
+Their positions switch alternately.
 In the first shot, the one in the beige dress is holding the box and the red dressed one is opening the curtains; however, in the next shot, red dress is holding the box and beige dress is opening the curtains.